-- Be sure to include the IEEE.NUMERIC STD package. - Be sure to include the work.VGA_LIB package, which is a custom package for this project.
-Some useful constants are provided in vga_lib.vhd (provided on the website). - The entity has a clock input and 5 outputs: Hount, Voount, Horiz Sync, Vert Sync, and Video On. - Create two counters.
-Both counters should be declared as 10-bit std_logic signals.
+- Be sure to include the IEEE.NUMERIC_STD package. - Be sure to include the work.VGA_LIB package, which is a custom package for this project.
+Some useful constants are provided in vga_lib.vhd (provided on the website).
+Depending on your exact implementation, you might need to modify these constants by a small amount. - The entity should have a clock and reset input and 5 outputs: Hcount, Vcount, Horiz_Sync, Vert_Sync, and Video_On. - Create two counters.
+Both counters should be declared as 10-bit std_logic/unsigned signals.